-Taylor himself invested heavily in farming, holding multiple properties.
-He was inspired by a trip back to his native country of Scotland in the late 1850’s and arrived back in Australia, determined to build the home of his dreams.
+He is inspired by a trip to his native country of Scotland in the late 1850’s and arrives back in Australia, determined to build the home of his dreams.

 The Nortons step in

-This is the first instance where the home began to be used for wedding receptions, a tradition that continues to this day.
+This is the first instance where the home is used for wedding receptions, a tradition that continues to this day.

-He moves his family onto the estate and made changes to the house – for a spell, it even served as a private practice for him and his wife, who was also a doctor.
+He moves his family onto the estate and makes changes to the house.
+For a spell, it even serves as a private practice for him and his wife, who was also a doctor.

 An avid antique collector, he has an eye for furniture and knick knacks, which fill the rooms and halls of the estate.

 He seems quite a character – truth be told, I was more interested in finding out more about him than William Taylor!

-They have a tendency to swarm – usually when the estate has been booked out for a wedding, as life would go.
+They have a tendency to swarm – usually when the estate has been booked for a wedding, as life would go.

-She joked about finding a way to bottle it and sell, but stressed that it was just one of the ongoing issues that the estate faced, if it was to continue to survive.
+She joked about finding a way to bottle it and sell, but stresses that it is just one of the ongoing issues that the estate faces, if it is to continue to survive.

 After the tour is completed, you can hang around the castle for a High or Devonshire tea.

 Patrons are given three-tiers of treats, with sandwiches (three sorts, we had eggs, chicken and ham), savoury items (tarts and pies) and cakes with macarons, alongside three sweet and savoury scones.

 The tea is standard, brewed from a teabag.
-I really do think High Teas should offer a choice of tea, made from tea leaves, but then again – I am a tea fanatic.
+I really do think high teas should offer a choice of tea made from tea leaves, but then again – I am a tea fanatic.

-When to Visit
+When to visit Overnewton Castle

 The spring blossoms were starting to disappear, but many other flowers were blooming, along with the ivy that adorned the castle.

-If I were to pick a time to go, I’d head there in the autumn months (March-May).
+If I were to pick another time to visit Overnewton Castle, I’d head there in the autumn months (March-May).

 Check out their events page for more details.

-How to get there
+How to get to Overnewton Castle

 It takes around half an hour from the city, ten minutes less if you take the Citylink.